Making a Cooling Neck Wrap

 Fair warning, I am not an accomplished seamstress by ANY means but, I can sew a straight line.
 That being said, if I can make this, so can you!

-Take your scissors or rotary cutter and cut along the line opposite the fold as seen in the picture above.
+Take your scissors or rotary cutter and cut along the line opposite the fold as seen in the picture.

 Next, measure the length of the fabric.
 You'll need it to be between 36-40 inches for it to be able to wrap around your neck and tie comfortably.

-Now, flip the fabric inside out and fold down the center .
-Then, place straight pins all the way down to keep the fabric into place while you sew it together.
+Now, flip the fabric inside out and fold down the center.
+Then, place straight pins all the way down to keep the fabric in place while you sew it together.